-On August 20, 2010, the Company entered into a Share Purchase Agreement to sell its interest in its whollyowned subsidiaries, Goldchina Holdings Group Limited ("Goldchina") including GGC, to the Operator for \$476,000 in cash, which amount had already been received by the Company in October 2009.
+On August 20, 2010, the Company entered into a Share Purchase Agreement to sell its interest in its wholly-owned subsidiaries, Goldchina Holdings Group Limited ("Goldchina") including GGC, to the Operator for \$476,000 in cash, which amount had already been received by the Company in October 2009.
 In addition, the Operator agreed to cause the return of the 15,104,760 common shares of the Company issued in 2004 when the Company acquired Goldchina.
 The agreement had been accepted for filing by the TSX Venture Exchange, and approved by the Company's shareholders.
-On November 3, 2010, a total of 15,104,760 common shares were returned to the Company for cancellation.
+As of December 31, 2010, a total of 15,104,760 common shares were returned to the Company for cancellation.
+The share capital and contributed surplus were decreased and increased respectively by \$957,189 to reflect the effect of the cancellation of these shares.